 In Colorado, voters support the death penalty 2:1.
 Those who say the death penalty is a major factor in their vote for Governor back Beauprez 3:1.
 Those who say that the death penalty is not a factor in their vote for Governor back Hickenlooper by nearly 2:1.
 Those who say the death penalty is somewhat of a factor in their vote for Governor, split.
 Greater Denver backs the Governor’s re-election by 17 points.
 Elsewhere in Colorado, voters are ready for a change.

 Hickenlooper’s favorability is Minus 1.
 Beauprez favorability is Plus 4.
 46% approve of the job Hickenlooper is doing, 45% disapprove.
 Voters by 4 points say Hickenlooper is more trustworthy.
 Voters split on which candidate for Governor would make the better decisions while in office.

-Cell-phone and home-phone respondents included in this research: SurveyUSA interviewed 825 adults from the state of Kansas 09/04/14 through 09/07/14.
-Of the adults, 723 were registered to vote.
-Of the registered voters, 555 were determined by SurveyUSA to be likely to vote in the 11/04/14 general election.
+Cell-phone respondents and home-phone respondents included in this research: SurveyUSA interviewed 850 state of Colorado adults 09/08/14 through 09/10/14.
+Of the adults, 772 were registered to vote.
+Of the registered votes, 664 were determined by SurveyUSA to be likely to vote in the 11/04/14 general election.
 This research was conducted using blended sample, mixed mode.
-Respondents reachable on a home telephone (71% of likely voters) were interviewed on their home telephones in the recorded voice of a professional announcer.
-Respondents not reachable on a home telephone (29% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
-You must credit KSN-TV of Wichita KS if you publish, broadcast or cite these results in whole or part.
+Respondents reachable on a home telephone ( 75% of likely voters) were interviewed on their home telephone in the recorded voice of a professional announcer.
+Respondents not reachable on a home telephone (25% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
+Ballots will be mailed to voters on 10/14/14.
+Early voting begins on 10/20/14.